esnet/pond/packages/website/src/site/guide.md

+**This is the documentation for the next version (1.0 alpha) of Pond.js, written in Typescript.
+This version has a brand new fully typed API**

+Version 0.8.x ([Documentation](https://esnet-pondjs.appspot.com/#/)) is the last released version of the old Pond.js API.
+Note that v0.8 is the only version currently aligned with react-timeseries-charts.
+If you are using react-timeseries-charts or any other library that depends on the old API, you should use version 0.8.x.

+---

 ## Introduction

 Pond.js is a library built on top of [immutable.js](https://facebook.github.io/immutable-js/) and [Typescript](https://www.typescriptlang.org/) to provide time-based data structures, serialization and processing.

 For data structures it unifies the use of times, time ranges, events, collections and time series.
 For processing it provides a chained pipeline interface to aggregate, collect and process batches or streams of events.

 We are still developing Pond.js as it integrates further into our code, so it may change or be incomplete in parts.
 That said, it has a growing collection of tests and we will strive not to break